ivannz/MarkovDWP/README.md

 The JSON file contains important meta information on the collected dataset:
 * the shape, data type and storage of convolutions from a specific layer of the common model's architecture
 * paths to snapshots of the trained models in exactly the same order as the convolution kernels in each layer
-* the experiment manifest uset to train all models
+* the experiment manifest used to train all models

 The following piece specifies a kernel dataset of a **7x7** convolution layer `features.conv0` (key) with **3 input** and **128 output** channels collected from **100 models** (`shape` field).
 The tensor of type **float32** (`dtype` field) is stored in flat file format in *opaquely named binary file* **vqbxr3rlb.bin** (`vault` field).
 ```json